ConnorSweeneyDev/.config/README.md

 - Copilot &rightarrow; If you don't have a license for Copilot then don't include this plugin.
 If you do, then after following the steps run `:Copilot setup` and follow the instructions.
 - Colorscheme &rightarrow; You can use the one that I use, but if you don't want to you will have to change the lines in `lua\[USERNAME]\packer.lua`, `after\plugin\colors.lua` and `after\plugin\lualine.lua` accordingly.

+You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration.\
 After all those plugins are installed, don't forget to include `after\plugin\buffers.lua` and `after\plugin\colors.lua`, they are not related to any plugins.\
 `colors.lua` will just make everthing look slightly better, and `buffers.lua` is optional, as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because renaming symbols across multiple files can fail if you need to change words in a buffer that is not already open.